These keto spicy hot chicken wings made with ghost pepper are so deliciously fiery and spicy, you will definitely feel the burn!

 This makes 12 servings and contains 0 net carbs per serving.

-What can I eat with these keto hot wings with?
+What can I eat these keto chicken wings with?

 These hot chicken wings can be eaten as a side dish or appetizer and served with your favorite dipping sauce like this spicy mayo sauce.